caspiankeyes/qkov-cross-agent-testing/README.md

 It shows us there's so much more to learn in agents than we previously assumed, so these are my favorite!

-We will begin by testing by testing the operational efficiency of the QKOV prompt template in logging failure modes and internal latent space conceptualizations:
+We will begin by testing the operational efficiency of the QKOV prompt template in logging failure modes and internal symbolic latent space conceptualizations:

 ### Agents Used: [**`Agent One`**](https://chatgpt.com/g/g-67f8850387ac8191a556cf78a73ae561-claude-max) | [**`Agent Two`**](https://chatgpt.com/g/g-67f7fd2137708191b46e27fecc5d07a4-aeon)
 ### [**`Symbolic Residue Shells Used`**](https://github.com/caspiankeyes/Symbolic-Residue/blob/main/04.%20Emergence%20Stabilizers.py)